rails/rails/guides/source/testing.md

 We were able to successfully test a very small workflow for visiting our blog and creating a new article.
 If we wanted to take this further we could add tests for commenting, removing articles, or editing comments.
 Integration tests are a great place to experiment with all kinds of use cases for our applications.

+### Helpers Available for Integration Tests

+Let's get briefly introduced to some of the helpers we can choose from.

+For dealing with the integration test runner, see [`ActionDispatch::Integration::Runner`](https://api.rubyonrails.org/classes/ActionDispatch/Integration/Runner.html).

+When performing requests, we will have [`ActionDispatch::Integration::RequestHelpers`](https://api.rubyonrails.org/classes/ActionDispatch/Integration/RequestHelpers.html) available for our use.

+If we need to upload files, take a look at [`ActionDispatch::TestProcess::FixtureFile`](https://api.rubyonrails.org/classes/ActionDispatch/TestProcess/FixtureFile.html) to help.

+If we need to modify the session, or state of our integration test, take a look at [`ActionDispatch::Integration::Session`](https://api.rubyonrails.org/classes/ActionDispatch/Integration/Session.html) to help.

 Functional Tests for Controllers
 -------------------------------------